 Recent topics of attention are:

-- the mechanism of action of novel anticancer agents for the treatment of breast, brain, ovarian and pancreatic cancer;
+- The mechanism of action of novel anticancer agents for the treatment of breast, brain and ovarian cancer;

-- Redox regulation in breast, brain, ovarian and pancreatic cancer;
+- Redox regulation in breast, brain and ovarian cancer;

 - The calpain and calpastatin system;